 The gross system cost can include any improvements needed to facilitate the solar installation.
 This includes any electrical work needed for the installation such as a panel box upgrade and roof work under the solar array.
 Please speak to your tax advisor for specific advice for your given circumstances.

 The credit is a dollar for dollar income tax reduction.
 This means that the credit reduces the amount of taxes that you own.
 One of the chief concerns clients voice is they think that since they are expecting a return at the end of the year when they file their taxes that they will not qualify for the federal tax credit.
 That is not the case!
-If youve already withheld money on your paycheck you may be eligible for a refund.
-The 30% credit will remain until 2019.
-After that, it will be reduced to 26% in 2020, and 22% in 2021.
-After that, the residential credit will drop to zero.
+If you’ve already withheld money on your paycheck you may be eligible for a refund.
+The 26% credit will remain until 12/31/2020.
+After that, it will be reduced to 22% in 2021, and reduced entirely to 0% in 2022.

 Check this video to find more about solar tax credit.

 How Do Solar Loans Affect Solar Tax Credit?

 There are two types of loans in solar as it relates to the tax credit.
 Type 1 has one monthly payment amount.
 These loans assume that you will submit your tax credit to them for this monthly payment.
 If you do not, this will initiate another loan in the tax credit amount at the same APR.

 The second type of solar loan is where you’ll have a different payment for year one than for the subsequent years.
 In this type of loan, your payments are based on the entire loan amount.
 When you receive your federal tax credit you’ll have the option to submit your federal tax credit which will re-amortize your loan to lower monthly payments.
 You can also keep the federal tax credit and your payments will remain the same.
 Solar.com can help you figure out which of these options are best for you.